What is a UCC Filing?

 When to File a UCC

-For a car loan, a lender will physically hold the title with the bank’s lien information on it.
-By comparison, a UCC financing statement (known as a UCC-1) is generated by a bank when money is borrowed against collateral without a physical title or deed.
+For a car loan, a lender will physically hold the title with the financial institution’s lien information on it.
+By comparison, a UCC financing statement (known as a UCC-1) is generated by a bank or credit union when money is borrowed against collateral without a physical title or deed.
 Examples of such assets include:

 • inventory